StyraInc/rego-style-guide/README.md

 **Notes / Exceptions**

-For many policy types, you might not control the format of the `input` data — if the domain of a policy (e.g. Envoy) mandates a different style, making an exception might seem reasonable.
+In many cases, you might not control the format of the `input` data — if the domain of a policy (e.g. Envoy) mandates a different style, making an exception might seem reasonable.
 Adapting policy format after `input` is however prone to inconsistencies, as you'll likely end up mixing different styles in the same policy (due to imports of common code, etc).